- Student Affairs

 Date of Assessment

-The diagnostic assessment must have been completed within the past three years and must be updated if changes occur while the student is enrolled at Macalester in order to insure provision of appropriate services.
+The diagnostic assessment must have been completed within the past five years and must be updated if changes occur while the student is enrolled at Macalester in order to insure provision of appropriate services.